Seagate/cortx/doc/S3ServerQuickStart.md

 KABOOM!!!

-## Testing specific MERO version with Cortx-S3Server
+## Testing specific MOTR version with Cortx-S3Server
 For this demand also we are having solution :
 1. Search for specific commit-id in search box and choose type = 'Commits' , click on  search result (specific commit) and copy associated change-id
 2. `$ cd third_party/mero` (It is assumed that you are into main directory of your Cortx-S3Server repo)